Maximize That Costly Sam’s Club Membership With These Tips

 6. Free Curbside Pickup and Free Shipping

-Plus Members get free ground shipping on most items online with no minimum purchase and free curbside pickup.
+Plus members get free ground shipping on most items online with no minimum purchase and free curbside pickup.

-Club members have a $4 fee on curbside pickup purchases and only get free shipping on items specifically marked with “free shipping.”
+Club members have a $4 fee on curbside pickup purchases and get free shipping only on items specifically marked with “free shipping.”

 In comparison, Walmart has free curbside pickup, but there’s a $35 order minimum.
 The $35 minimum also applies to online orders and orders shipped from the store.
-You can upgrade to W+ for free shipping, but it only applies to items marked “shipped from Walmart.”
+You can upgrade to W+ for free shipping, but it applies only to items marked “shipped from Walmart.”

-Both Club and Plus members can get free shipping for up to 10 addresses.
+Club and Plus members can get free shipping for up to 10 addresses.

 Need something fast?
-Some locations offer Delivery From Club or Same-Day Delivery.
+Some locations offer “delivery from club” or same-day delivery.
 Club members pay $12 for the service, while Plus members pay $8.